 - Ms Yolande Nyss, Manager Compliance Administration, Building and Construction Service, Fair Trading

-- Mr John Tansey, A/Executive Director, Regulatory Policy, Better Regulation Division, Department of Finance, Services and Innovation
+- Mr John Tansey, Executive Director, Regulatory Policy, Better Regulation Division, Department of Finance, Services and Innovation

 - Dr Gabrielle Wallace, Director, Building Professionals Board.